Vitamin B Complex Tablets

 Amount Per Serving

-Vitamin B1 (as Thiamine Hydrochloride) 50 mg Vitamin B2 (Riboflavin) 50 mg Vitamin B3 (Niacin) 50 mg Vitamin B5 (Pantothenic Acid) 50 mg Vitamin B6 (Pyridoxine) 10 mg Vitamin B12 (as Cyanocobalamin) 22 mcg Folic Asid 400 mg Biotin (D-biotin) 300 mcg Choline 13,5 mg Inositol 33 mg - Other Ingredients
+Vitamin B1 (as Thiamine Hydrochloride) 50 mg Vitamin B2 (Riboflavin) 50 mg Vitamin B3 (Niacin) 50 mg Vitamin B5 (Pantothenic Acid) 50 mg Vitamin B6 (Pyridoxine) 10 mg Vitamin B12 (as Cyanocobalamin) 22 mcg Folic Acid 400 mg Biotin (D-biotin) 300 mcg Choline bitartrate 13,5 mg Inositol 33 mg - Other Ingredients

 -

-Bulking agent (Micro Crystal cellulose), D-pantothenate calcium, Herbal capsule (Hydroxypropyl methylcellulose), Thiamin hydrochloride, Riboflavin, Nicotinamide, Inositol, Choline (choline bitartrate), Pyridoxine hydrochloride, Anti-coagulant (Magnesium salts of fatty acids, Silicon dioxide), Cyanocobalamin, Folic acid
+Bulking agent (Micro Crystal cellulose), D-pantothenate calcium, Herbal capsule (Hydroxypropyl methylcellulose), Thiamin hydrochloride, Riboflavin, Nicotinamide, Inositol, Choline (choline bitartrate), Pyridoxine hydrochloride, Anti-coagulant (Magnesium salts of fatty acids, Silicon dioxide), Cyanocobalamin, Folic acid.

 Information